Undercover Law

 Undercover Law (Spanish title: La ley secreta) is a Colombian drama television series produced by Caracol Televisión that premiered via streaming on 31 August 2018 on Netflix.
 It stars Viña Machado, Luna Baxter, Juana del Río, Valeria Galviz, Tommy Vásquez, Luis Mesa, Katherine Vélez, Variel Sánchez, Ricardo Vesga, and Juan Manuel Mendoza.
 The series is based on a group of women who form a special police force.
 The production of the series began on 30 October 2017 and it is available in 4K ultra-high-definition television.

-It was released through Caracol Televisión from Colombia on 1 October 2019.
+It was released through Caracol Televisión from Colombia on 1 October 2019 to January 3, 2020.